umutocak/umutocak/README.md

 ### Hi there 👋

-- 🔭 I’m currently study on Gedik University
+- 🔭 I studied at Gedik University
 - 🌱 I’m currently learning .Net & Angular & Flutter
 - 💬 Ask me about Anything
 - 📫 How to reach me: umutocakcom@gmail.com